Alumni Scholarship Fund

 This belief paid off with her refugee work.
 In May 2018, Mu received a certificate in human services.
 Her family has purchased a home and Mu lives with her parents and her 2-year-old son.

-She is continuing her education by studying social work at Metropolitan State University of Denver.
+She is continuing her education by studying social work at the Metropolitan State University of Denver.

 “Knowing that people helped fund my education helped me stay motived in school when things got stressful or hard.”